 You’ve noticed your waistline expanding over the past couple of years.
-Maybe you’ve even had to go out and buy new pants…a few times since you entered midlife.
-Your weight seems to be shifting despite the fact that you don’t seem to have any more of a muffin top than you’ve always had.
+Maybe you’ve even had to go out and buy new pants…a few times since you entered your 40’s.
+Your weight seems to be shifting despite the fact that you don’t seem to have much more of a muffin top than you’ve always had.
 You’re confused.
-That inch you’ve been pinching for so many years hasn’t changed much, but something has.

 So, what gives?
 Have you ever heard the term “visceral fat”?

 A Mysterious Belly Fat

 Visceral fat is the fat the surrounds your abdominal organs deep within your belly.
 You can’t really see or feel it, but if your waistline has been expanding since you entered midlife, then visceral fat is likely to blame.
 This type of body fat distribution is commonly referred to as “skinny fat”.
 This is often seen in the “Apple Shaped” body type.
 Many of my clients come to me as “skinny fat”, a common problem for women in midlife.

 Many women notice changes in body fat distribution as they age.
 It is common for women who have always been “Pear Shaped” to begin shifting to a more “Apple Shape” in midlife.
 The shift in hormones that starts at about age 35 begins a steady decline in some of the most important hormones a woman has.
 These hormones are often referred to as sex hormones, but they are far more than that.
 They play significant roles in immune health, bone health, brain health, and in the shift women experience to more belly fat in midlife.

 Unlike subcutaneous fat—the fat folds that develop under the surface of the skin–visceral fat is more than just a bunch of stored energy laying around waiting for a time when food becomes scarce.
 Visceral fat is a metabolically active type of fat.